Configure Duo as an SSO source for the Command Platform

 Group Synchronization allows you to control user group assignment from within your IdP.

-With Group Sync enabled, IdP users will be removed from any Insight Platform groups not included in their SAML assertion.
+With Group Sync enabled, IdP users will be removed from any Command Platform groups not included in their SAML assertion.
 IdP Users will retain any roles or permissions assigned directly to them, including those from a default access profile.

 Configure user groups